 About me

-My name is Jess; I'm a person-centered counsellor offering face-to-face and online sessions in Barrow-in-Furness, Cumbria.
+My name is Jess; I'm a person-centered counsellor psychotherapist offering sessions in Barrow-in-Furness and Ulverston, Cumbria.

-There are many reasons why a person might come to therapy; I welcome whatever that looks like.
-Some issues I have experience working with include, but are not limited to; anxiety and stress, depression, relationship difficulties, sexuality, gender, identity, suicidal thoughts, loss and bereavement, life-limiting illness, and personal development.
+There are many reasons you might be thinking about therapy; I welcome whatever that looks like.
+Some issues I have experience working with include, but are not limited to; relationship difficulties, sexuality, gender, identity, neurodiversity/ADHD/autism/AuDHD in adulthood, women's issues & menopause, anxiety and stress, and personal development.

 I consider it a privilege to walk alongside you as you tell your story.